 Like many, I had grown disillusioned with the major and minor parties and politics in general.
-But I was elated and energised when Dr Kerryn Phelps announced she was standing as an independent in the by-election for my Sydney Eastern Suburbs seat of Wentworth (called when our sitting MP, Malcolm Turnbull, was ousted as PM).
+But I was elated and energised when Dr Kerryn Phelps announced she was standing as an independent in the by-election for my Sydney Eastern Suburbs seat of Wentworth.
+(Called when our sitting MP, Malcolm Turnbull, was ousted as Prime Minister by his party!)

-And lastly, the voters in this traditionally blue-ribbon Liberal seat finally had a chance to send a message to the major parties, especially the Coalition Government, to end their self-serving squabbling.
+And lastly, the voters in this traditionally blue-ribbon Liberal seat had a chance to send a message to the major parties to end their self-serving squabbling.
+(Especially, the Coalition Government!)
 To stop lurching towards the extremes on the political spectrum.
-To govern for the sensible centre, where the majority of Australians philosophically sit.
+And govern for the sensible centre, where most Australians philosophically sit.

-And so I tweeted and retweeted about Phelps, and posted to Facebook, and commented and debated online, and discussed with family and friends about my desire to see her win Wentworth.
+So I tweeted and retweeted about Phelps, posted to Facebook, commented and debated online, and discussed with family and friends about my desire to see her win Wentworth.
 I even donated to her campaign.
 But I felt I needed to do more.
-Which is why, in the last week before the by-election, I volunteered to hand out how-to-vote cards at pre-polling booths and at the local primary school on polling day.
+And in the final week before the by-election, I volunteered to join Phelps’ “purple team” and hand out how-to-vote cards at pre-polling booths and the local primary school on polling day.

-I spent five long days speaking politely and smiling as I offered how-to-vote for Phelps cards, and biting my tongue and keeping the smile fixed whenever I was told to “bugger off” (or worse!).
-It’s almost forty years since I first voted as an eighteen-year-old, and until this week, I had never played an active part in politics, other than grizzling about it on social media and marking my preferences on a ballot paper.
+I spent five long days speaking politely and smiling as I offered how-to-vote for Phelps cards.
+And biting my tongue and keeping my smile fixed whenever I was told to “bugger off” (or worse!).
+It’s almost forty years since I first voted as an eighteen-year-old.
+But until this week, I had never played an active part in politics, other than grizzling about it over beers and on social media and marking my preferences on a ballot paper.

 There were several highlights from my week in politics.
-One was when my “Where’s Malcolm?” tweet was liked by the former PM and briefly trended in the #auspol Twittersphere before Turnbull realised I was a Phelps’ supporter and he unliked it.
+One was when the former PM liked my “Where’s Malcolm?” tweet, and it briefly trended in the #auspol Twittersphere — before Turnbull realised I was a Phelps’ supporter and unliked it.

-However, the most memorable highlight was cheering our newly elected MP onto the stage and hearing her inspiring speech.
+My most memorable highlight of the night was cheering our newly elected MP onto the stage and hearing her inspiring speech.
 There is a condition in sales and marketing psychology known as “post-purchase cognitive dissonance”.
-It’s when you buy something, and you feel discomfort because you’re unsure if you have made the right decision.
-After hearing her speech, I felt no cognitive dissonance with my decision to have supported and voted for Phelps!
+You buy something, and you feel discomfort because you’re unsure if you have made the right decision.
+After hearing her speech, I felt no cognitive dissonance with my decision to support and vote for Phelps!